-What Can a Handyman Do in Pittsburgh, PA?
+What Can a Handyman Do Without a License in Pittsburgh, PA?

 In Pittsburgh (Allegheny County), most “handyman/home improvement” work on owner-occupied homes is regulated at the STATE level through Pennsylvania’s Home Improvement Consumer Protection Act (HICPA): if your job is $500 or more (labor + materials), you generally must register as a Home Improvement Contractor (HIC) with the PA Attorney General.
 Pennsylvania does not issue a single statewide “general contractor license,” but specialty trades (especially electrical) are typically licensed locally and you still must pull permits where required by the City of Pittsburgh for building/electrical/plumbing/mechanical work.